 A Guide to Disney Resorts at Walt Disney World

 There are three different resort categories within the Disney World hotel portfolio.
 Because price can often be the most important factor in choosing where you stay on vacation, you’ll probably want to look at the resort categories first when choosing your hotel.

-If you are on a budget but want to stay on site, Disney value resorts are a great option.
-These resorts are on property at Walt Disney World, but are at the lowest price point.
+If you are on a budget but want to stay on-site, Disney value resorts are a great option.
+These resorts are on the property at Walt Disney World but are at the lowest price point.
 Despite the lower price, they are still a great option for families who are visiting the parks and want to stay at a Disney hotel.

 - All-Star Movies